Findomain/Findomain/README.md

 # Mixed feelings with Findomain?
 Show your love

-If you want to support the tool development and make it better, [back us :)](https://opencollective.com/findomain#backer)
+If you want to support the tool development and make it better, [back us :)](https://opencollective.com/findomain#backer) You will appear here.

 # Findomain